 Addressing Food Insecurity in Health Care Settings

-Interventions to addressing food insecurity in the health care setting will vary by community needs, and the goals and capacity of the partner organizations.
+Interventions to address food insecurity in health care settings will vary by community needs, and the goals and capacity of the partner organizations.
 However, successful partnerships share three common elements:

 - Identify patients living in food insecure households while they are in the health care setting;

-- Create new food distribution programs in the health care facility when there is sufficient need and interest and/or existing community resources are insufficient.
+- Create new food distribution programs in the health care facility when there is sufficient need, interest, and capacity, and/or existing community resources are insufficient.